-- Cats feel the pressure of the life we live.
-If your cat begins to urinate on your bed, shoes or suitcases you probable have separation anxiety issues.
-The same type of anxiety happens when you add a new cat.
+Cats feel the pressure of the life we live.
+If your cat begins to urinate on your bed, shoes or suitcases, he probably has separation anxiety issues.

 - Use Comfort Zone® Diffuser with Feliway® – pheromone product to calm the cat’s anxiety from our schedules or from other cats.

-- Catnip and catnip toys are also helpful to calm the anxiety cat.
+- Catnip and catnip toys are also helpful to calm the anxious cat.
 Give them the toys when you leave and pick them up when you return.

 Even well-trained cats may occasionally stop using the litter box and develop a house-soiling problem.
 If this problem should occur in your cat, it is important to first determine the underlying cause and then change the unwanted behavior.

 If you need help, call us at 1-800-786-4751.

 -The Revival Education Team

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical